 Dr. Tom Biernacki’s Recommendation

 Pincer nails are often dismissed as ‘just a nail problem’ by patients who’ve been quietly suffering with deep nail bed pain for years.
 They’re not an ingrown nail—they require different thinking and different treatment.
-Nail bracing can produce remarkable results in the right patient without any surgery.
+Nail bracing can produce notable results in the right patient without any surgery.
 For severe cases, surgical reconstruction is very effective.
 The key is accurate diagnosis and a real treatment plan—not just trimming back the nail every few months and sending the patient home.

 — Dr. Tom Biernacki, DPM | Board-Certified Podiatric Surgeon | Balance Foot & Ankle